spacetelescope/jwst/docs/jwst/background_subtraction/arguments.rst

   from the WFSS source catalog, based on the value of ``isophotal_abmag`` in the source catalog.
 Defaults to ``None``.

+``--wfss_mask``
+  Only applies to Wide Field Slitless Spectroscopy (WFSS) exposures.
+  Provides a custom user mask to use for background scaling, overriding the source-catalog-derived mask.
+The argument should point to a FITS or ASDF file containing a 2D boolean array in its ``mask`` attribute.
+  The ``.data`` attribute is not used.
+  Defaults to ``None``.

 ``--wfss_maxiter``
   Only applies to Wide Field Slitless Spectroscopy (WFSS) exposures.
   Sets the maximum number of iterations allowed for iterative outlier rejection